The EU Artificial Intelligence Act: A tl;dr

 That means anyone providing AI systems that will be used or affect consumers or businesses inside the EU probably needs to comply.

-• Specific-purpose AI models: AI designed for specific tasks like medical diagnosis, autonomous vehicles, or financial risk assessment
+• Specific-purpose AI models: Systems built for defined tasks like medical diagnosis, credit scoring, or autonomous vehicle navigation

 The EU AI Act's four risk levels for AI